szk31/pcsl/README.md

 anything else that's made by me is copyleft, do whatever you want with it.

 Content keys (Level2) are only distributed to selected individuals.\
-Feel free to request via twitter, though there is no guarantee on anything.\
+Feel free to request via twitter, though there is no guarantee on anything.

 This site is ONLY tested in the following conditions.
 1. Key level 2
 1. Dark theme (extra dark)
 1. Chrome (pc)
 1. Live server (VS code ext.)
+1. Chrome (Android) (for mobile exclusive feature)

 This site uses the following libraries / resources.
 1. [Jquery](https://jquery.com/)